 Family fee determination occurs during the CYS registration process prior to enrollment in a regularly scheduled full or part day program.
 PCS will complete the DD Form 2652 or electronic equivalent to document eligibility and applicable fees.
 All earned income will be included on the DD Form 2652 or the electronic equivalent version to determine Total Family Income (TFI).
-Families that fail to show proof of TFI are charged Category 9 parent fees.
-If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees are effective from the date financial documentation is turned in.
 Families, regardless of their Total Family Income category, must provide income documentation.
 Families will no longer be permitted to automatically elect to enroll in the highest fee category.
-Failure to provide income documentation within 3 business days of registration/enrollment/re-registration will be denied or terminated from care.
+Patrons are required to provide income documentation at the time of their registration/re-registration appointment.
+Registration/Re-Registraion will not be completed until the income documentation is received and the fee application is processed.
+Failure to provide the financial information could result in your child/children not being able to attend the centers until income documentation is received.